Below we've tried to answer many of your Frequently Asked Questions (FAQs).

 If you need further help, please don't hesitate to contact us on email@example.com or by calling +44 (0)20 7328 0222.

-How do I enrol?
+How do I APPLY?

-For full-time courses - You should make an application, which may be direct to the ICMP, or via UCAS.
-You may be invited to undergo an audition.
-Auditions are free of charge.
-You will then be offered a course suited to your level and needs.
-Upon acceptance of your offer, you must pay full course fees at least one month before the course commences.
-Late enrolments are up to the discretion of the Admissions Team and students that have not paid their course fees may not be able to commence their course.
+There is no deadline, though we recommend to apply as soon as possible.
+This will give you enough time to sort out your finance, accommodation, and more.
+Please note that, upon acceptance of your offer, you will need to pay full course fees at least one month before the course starts.
+Late enrolments are up to the discretion of our Admissions Team and students that have not paid their course fees may not be able to start their course.

 Will I be good enough to apply for a place at ICMP?
-Is the standard very high?

 How much time will I spend studying?